-US corporations are subject to tax on their worldwide income (subject to various deferral rules); the United States does not currently have a territorial system.
-Accordingly, the same tax rules that apply to income earned by a US corporation in the US apply to income earned by a US corporation in a foreign jurisdiction.
-This worldwide taxability often results in the income of a US corporation earned overseas being taxed twice, by both the US and the foreign jurisdiction.
+US corporations are subject to tax on their worldwide direct income; the USA does not have a territorial system for direct income.
+Accordingly, the same tax rules generally apply to income earned by a US corporation inside and outside the USA.
+This worldwide taxability often results in the income of a US corporation earned outside the US being taxed twice, by both the USA and the foreign jurisdiction.
 In order to address instances of double taxation, the US tax law generally permits a US corporation to credit certain taxes paid to foreign jurisdictions against its US taxes, subject to limitations.